yifeng-evo/SIGAR/README.md

 cd SIGAR_output/bwa
 pileup.sh -Xmx6g in=nosecondary_mapq_BWA_MIC_to_MAC.sam out=bwa_cov.txt bincov=bwa_100_cov binsize=100 stdev=t
 ```
-The above command line will output the average converage for every 100bp window in the genome of split reads (specified by `binsize=100`).
-The input file here nosecondary_mapq_BWA_MIC_to_MAC.sam is the file including all MIC split reads (unmapped reads in bowtie2 end-to-end) mapped to the reference genome.
-The coverage should follow normal distribution for uniquely-mapped MDS.
+The above command line will output the average coverage for every 100bp window in the genome of split reads (specified by `binsize=100`).
+The input file here `nosecondary_mapq_BWA_MIC_to_MAC.sam` is the file including all MIC split reads (unmapped reads in bowtie2 end-to-end) mapped to the reference genome.
+Since MIC genome is diploid, the unique MDS-MDS junctions should be evenly covered in this file.

 This 100bp window can be changed according to the user’s request.

-According to the coverage of your genome, you can specify a coverage threshould to filter your results using `coverage_filter.py`.
+According to the coverage of your genome in `bwa_cov.txt`, you can specify a maximum coverage threshould to filter your results using `coverage_filter.py`.
 ```
 cd SIGAR_output/results
 python coverage_filter.py junction_summary_SIGAR_output pointer_summary_SIGAR_output IES_summary_SIGAR_output scrambled_summary_SIGAR_output ../bwa/bwa_100_cov 100 300
 ```
 The first number indicates the binsize you used in pileup.sh.
-The second number is the threshould you want to use to screen your results.
-This step will generate a cov_filter file (all results in genome regions below your coverage threshould) and a cov_abnormal file including results that are in noisy regions.
+The second number is the threshold you want to use to screen your results.
+This step will generate a cov_filter file (all results in genome regions below your coverage threshold) and a cov_abnormal file including results that are in noisy regions.

 5. Filter results in telomeric regions (optional, ***recommended for low germline DNA coverage dataset*** )

 We observed when using whole cell DNA seq or dataset with low germline DNA coverage, a lot of rearrangement junctions/pointers will be inferred in telomeric regions.
 This could happen for ciliates with flexibility of telomere additions sites.
-You can filter the results to remove rearrangment features inferred in these regions.
+You can filter the results to remove rearrangement features inferred in these regions.

 ## Interpret Output files